moehriegitt/hob3l/doc/scadformat.md

 ### intersection

-Combine substructures by intersecting them.
+CSG operation: combine substructures by intersecting them.
 This is the CSG 'CUT' operation, also referred to as the Boolean 'AND' operation.

 ```
 intersection() { C1; C2; ...
 Cn; }